-21. Use Social Media
+22. Use Social Media

 With social media engagement continually on the rise, most of us are familiar with how it works and the benefits of these platforms.
 Many companies hire remote social media assistants to manage their platforms from anywhere in the world.
-If you are social media savvy, you could utilize these skills to earn some extra money.
+If you are social media savvy, you could use these skills to earn extra money.

-22. Voice Acting
+23. Voice Acting

-23. Learn a New Skill
+24. Learn a New Skill

 YouTube has seen exponential growth since its inception in 2005.
 With over five billion videos shared on the site, there is a video on almost anything you can imagine.
-If you’re looking to learn how to build origami, French-braid your hair, or make your own pottery, there is a video (or a lot of videos) for that.
+If you’re looking to learn how to build origami, French-braid your hair, or make your own pottery, there is a video (or many videos) for that.
 With an abundance of information at our fingertips, we have the opportunity to learn almost anything – so why not try something new?

-24. Learn a New Language
+25. Learn a New Language

-The more you practice this skill the more confident you will become and with many emotional and developmental benefits, you will soon wonder why you hadn’t taken it up earlier.
-The materials can be very low-cost, making it one of the best cheap hobbies.
+The more you practice this skill, the more confident you will become, and with many emotional and developmental benefits, you will soon wonder why you hadn’t taken it up earlier.
+The materials can be very low-cost, making it one of the best cheap hobbies to do at home.

-26. Watercolor Painting
+27. Watercolor Painting

 Coloring has been used recently as a form of meditation and therapy.
 It allows you to switch off your mind to external stressors and is also a lot of fun.
 All you need to get started is a set of pens or pencils and a coloring book.
 Alternatively, you could print your own coloring sheets to keep the cost down and tailor your coloring experience.

 Calligraphy is a specialized skill that, if done well, can be monetized.
-Again, there are many online tutorials on the art of calligraphy and the only equipment you will need are a calligraphy pen and some good quality paper.
+Again, there are many online tutorials on the art of calligraphy, and the only equipment you will need are a calligraphy pen and some good-quality paper.
 Once you have mastered the art, you could begin designing cards or other crafts to sell on sites such as Etsy or eBay.

-30. Scrapbooking or Digital Scrapbooking
+31. Scrapbooking or Digital Scrapbooking

-33. Soap Making
+34. Soap Making

-34. Candle Making
+35. Candle Making

-It’s a little known fact that many of the candles we buy in stores are actually toxic and can be detrimental to our health.
+It’s a little-known fact that many of the candles we buy in stores are actually toxic and can be detrimental to our health.
 For this reason, more people are choosing to make their own.

 Baking remains an ever-popular hobby.
-Whether you’re baking for yourself or for others, there is something eternally rewarding in producing something both delicious and homemade.
+Whether you’re baking for yourself or others, there is something eternally rewarding in producing something both delicious and homemade.
 These days there is no need to invest in expensive recipe books – the internet holds endless free baking recipes for you to experiment with.

-36. Flea Market Flipping
+37. Flea Market Flipping

 See our list of the best items to flip for profit.

-37. Restore Old Furniture
+38. Restore Old Furniture

 Flea markets can also be a great place to pick up old furniture.
 If you have a creative flair and are adept in upholstery or restoring hardware, you could upsell the furniture and make yourself a profit.
-You might also choose to keep the furniture and decorate your own home with items you have restored yourself.
+You might also choose to keep the items and decorate your own home with items you have restored yourself.

 If you want to turn it into a side hustle, please read flipping furniture for profit.